blue-yonder/tsfresh/docs/text/large_data.rst

 and even to large clusters of machines.
 Its dataframe API is very similar to pandas dataframes and might even be a drop-in replacement.

-All arguments discussed in :ref:`data-formats-label` are also valid for the dask case.
+All arguments discussed in :ref:`data-formats-label` are also valid for dask dataframes.
 The input data will be transformed into the correct format for *tsfresh* using dask methods and the feature extraction will be added as additional computations to the computation graph.
 You can then add additional computations to the result or trigger the computation as usual with ``.compute()``.